Two-dimensionalism: Two-dimensional semantic analysis

 According to two-dimensionalism, any statement, for example "Water is H_{2}O", is taken to express two distinct propositions, often referred to as a primary intension and a secondary intension, which together compose its meaning.

 The primary intension of a word or sentence is its sense, i.e., is the idea or method by which we find its referent.
 In other words, it's how we identify something in any possible world before knowing its actual nature.
 The primary intension of "water" might be a description, such as watery stuff or "the clear, drinkable liquid that fills oceans and lakes."
 The entity identified by this intension could vary in different hypothetical worlds.
 In the twin Earth thought experiment, for example, inhabitants might use "water" to mean their equivalent of water, even if its chemical composition is not H_{2}O but XYZ.
 Thus, for that world, "water" does not refer to H_{2}O.

 The secondary intension of "water" is whatever "water" refers to in this world.
 It's determined after we discover water's actual composition in our world.
 So, if we assign "water" the primary intension watery stuff, then the secondary intension of "water" is H_{2}O, since H_{2}O is watery stuff in this world.
 The secondary intension of "water" in our world is H_{2}O, which is H_{2}O in every world because unlike watery stuff it is impossible for H_{2}O to be other than H_{2}O. When considered according to its secondary intension, "Water is H_{2}O" is true in every world.
-This explains how "water is XYZ" can be conceivable (using the primary intension) but not possible (using the secondary intension).
+This explains how "water is XYZ" can be conceivable (using the primary intension) but not possible in this world (using the secondary intension).
+Or in simpler words, water could conceivably be composed of molecules other than H_{2}O, but is actually not.